chaseruskin/orbit/docs/src/starting/upgrading.md

 1. Removes any executable in the executable's directory starting with `orbit-` (these are considered stale binaries, such as `orbit-0.1.0`).

-2. Connects to https://github.com/c-rus/orbit/releases to find the most recent released version.
+2. Connects to [https://github.com/c-rus/orbit/releases](https://github.com/c-rus/orbit/releases) to find the most recent released version.

 3. Checks if the most recent version online is ahead of the currently installed version.

 > __Note__: If the version online is newer, a prompt will appear to confirm you wish to install the new version.
-This prompt can be bypassed by adding the `--force` flag to the above command.
+This prompt can be bypassed by adding the `--force` flag to the previous command.

 4. Downloads the checksum file to a temporary directory to see if there is a prebuilt package available for the current architecture and operating system.